metashock/Hexdump/README.md

 string hexdump($data, $ncols = 16, $format = 'plain', $uppercase = TRUE, $output = 'stdout');
 ```

-Refer to [available options][options] for the documentation of each param.
+Please refer to [available options](#Available-Options) section of this document to get information about the params itself and possible values for them.

 ___
 ### The `Hexdump` class behind the scenes